< 26 | Home | 28 >

 In 1962 or 1963, NC 24 was added as a 100+ mile duplex from Charlotte to nearly NC 87!

-NC 27 was rerouted in the Buies Creek area between 1991-93, so that it follows US 421 south an additional mile before resuming its eastward slog to Benson.
-The old route passed through Campbell University's campus using Pearl Street.
+In July 1989 (NCDOT), NC 27 was rerouted in the Buies Creek again, mostly back to its pre-1987 routing here, except the old route had passed through Campbell University's campus using Pearl Street.